Expand this drop-down for a list of the information on this page Navigation

 Trailer Village RV Campground is open for the season and has full hook-ups.More >

-Desert View Campground is open for the season. (no hook-ups).
-Due to high demand, Desert View Campground now requires advanced reservations.
-You may book reservations up to 6 months in advance.
-Same Day Reservations may also be made online or by phone.
-More >
+Desert View Campgroundhas closed for the 2021 season.
+Due to high demand, this campground now requires advanced reservations.
+You may book reservations up to 6 months in advance for the 2022 season that begins April 17.
+More > (no hook-ups).

 Day Hiking: Canyon trails are open for day hiking.

 Water Availability: Pipeline breaks are common, and Grand Canyon National Park recommends that hikers and runners be prepared to filter or disinfect creek water along corridor trails.
-Corridor Trail water has been turned on for the season.
-More Backcountry Updates >
+Effective Monday, October 11, 2021, the National Park Service (NPS) started shutting off water to the upper Bright Angel and North Kaibab Trails..
+Visit Backcountry Updates >

 Backcountry Permits:Requests for overnight backcountry permits are being considered, and most permits are issued well in advance.
 More >